dozius/triple-cheese-themes/readme.md

 ## Save Default GUI Size

 Triple Cheese seems to have a bug where the default size is not saved.
-Fortunately you can manually edit the preference.
+Fortunately, you can manually edit the preference.

 1. Locate the support directory on your PC.